dkarthe/webjeda-blog/_posts/2016-03-18-optimize-jekyll-blog-seo.md

 <img alt="jekyll seo" title="Jekyll SEO" itemprop="thumbnailUrl" class="left half noborder" src="{{ site.url }}/thumbs/Jekyll-SEO.jpg">

-<i class="fa fa-quote-left fa-3x fa-pull-left fa-border"></i>Jekyll Search Engine Optimization is left to the users.
-Initially SEO optimizing Jekyll was hard but gradually it has been easier since we have so many people contributing to the community.
-Learn how to do Jekyll SEO.
+<i class="fa fa-quote-left fa-3x fa-pull-left fa-border"></i>Most of the Jekyll Search Engine Optimization is left to the users.
+Initially Jekyll SEO was hard but gradually it has become easier since we have so many people contributing to the community.
+Now a days basic SEO is already taken care of!
+Learn how to do further Jekyll SEO.
 {: .intro}
 <div class="clear"></div>

 <a class="clear" rel="nofollow" href="http://www.freepik.com/free-vector/seo-analytics_764868.htm">Designed by Freepik</a>

 ## Why SEO for Jekyll?
+SEO is the only way through which you can get organic traffic.
+Organic traffic is better than paid traffic because in organic traffic the user is really interested in the service you are offering.

 I used WordPress for a long time.
 If you ask me which one among WordPress and Jekyll is good for SEO, I would shout out WordPress without a pause.

 It is true that WordPress is optimized for SEO by default.
 And with plugins like Jetpack, Yoast and Schema Creator, WordPress is almost unbeatable by Jekyll.
 Ok wait, why am I praising WordPress so much?

-At the moment we have Jekyll 3.0 and a small [list of plugins](https://jekyllrb.com/docs/plugins/){:rel='nofollow'}{:target="_blank"}.
+At the moment we have Jekyll 3.0 and a small [list of jekyll plugins](https://jekyllrb.com/docs/plugins/){:rel='nofollow'}{:target="_blank"}.
 We can depend on some of these plugins for SEO and most of the search engine optimization can be done without them.

-I will be discussing only the steps that involve making changes in your Jekyll functions not to your content.
+I will be discussing only the steps that involve making changes to your Jekyll functions but not to your content.
 That means I will not be discussing anything about Keyword Research, Link Building, Marketing etc.,

 ## What is required in a Jekyll website for SEO?

 There are many search engines that consider many different factors for indexing and ranking.
-I will mostly be concentrating on Google as 80% of all the searches are done on Google.
+I will mostly be concentrating on Google as 80% of all the searches are done over Google or Googled!.

 Google takes around 200 parameters into account in ranking a web page.
 But before we rank in Google we should focus on how to properly get indexed on Google database.